Singer Chris Brown pleads not guilty to assault

 Adams had "swelling and bruising to the nasal area" with apparent broken bones, the report said.
 Medics took him to a hospital for treatment.

-The Los Angeles District Attorney's office has accused Brown of cutting corners on his community labor sentence, which he was allowed to complete in his home state of Virginia.
+The Los Angeles District Attorney's office has accused Brown of cutting corners on his community labour sentence, which he was allowed to complete in his home state of Virginia.

 (Editing by Daniel Trotta and Ken Wills)